ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 The flow diagram above demonstrates the proposed use of a DLQ in a given service:

 1. Failed events are retried a configurable number of times.
 2. Upon final failure, they are published to the service-specific DLQ topic (the original topic name is preserved), where they await review.
 3. Events in the DLQ are manually reviewed.
 To ignore or reprocess the next event in the DLQ, the corresponding command is sent to a dedicated DLQ consumer.
 4. If the DLQ consumer is instructed to retry the event, it will publish it to a DLQ Retry topic, to which the main consumer actively listens.
 5. Upon consuming an event from the retry queue, the main consumer restores the original topic name and proceeds with the normal request flow.

-### Implementation of a DLQ Proof of Concept in `hexkit`
+### Implementation of DLQ Providers in `hexkit`

-The PoC will involve the creation of a class that combines the Kafka Subscriber and the Kafka Publisher, which will be used in two ways.
+The work will involve the creation of a class that combines the Kafka Subscriber and the Kafka Publisher, which will be used in two ways.